 Consolidate space data with CAD floor plans to gain a clear and 100% accurate picture of the space at your disposal.

-When a graphical report is executed a hyperlink is automatically embedded into each space on the drawing.
+When a graphical report is executed, a hyperlink is automatically embedded into each space on the drawing.
 This links directly to the data being reported on enabling users to navigate to the data by clicking through the floor plan location.
-Accurate preparation of the CAD floor plan also means the IPR will automatically calculate GIA and NUA values.
+Accurate preparation of the CAD floor plan also means that the IPR will automatically calculate GIA and NUA values.

 For NHS Trusts and Universities, the IPR space management software database has extended ERIC and EMR reporting capabilities to assist with these annual returns.
 In addition to this, it can also be used as the bedrock GS1 GLN register in the Department of Health’s current GS1 bar-coding initiative.